pcccmn/EaterySystem/README.md

 7. Docker

 ## Scenario ##
-Let's say, I run an online restaurant order system.
+Let's say I run an online restaurant order system.

-When customers arrive at the restaurant, they are told to scan a QR code to place their orders.
+When customers arrive at the restaurant, they are told to scan a QR code to browse and place orders.

-The scanned QR code redirects them to the app.
+The scanned QR code redirects them to the web app.

 In the app, they can see the list of food/beverages available.

-Once they're done browsing, they can place the order and the restaurant is then notified.
+Once they're done browsing, orders can be placed.

-## Technical Explanation ##
+## Technical Overview ##

-The client (ReactJS) forwards it's request to the the load balancer (Nginx).
+The client (Flutter) forwards all request to the the load balancer (Nginx).

-Request is then forwarded to either Spring, ASP.NET or NodeJS via round-robin.
+Request is then forwarded to either servers Spring, ASP.NET or NodeJS via round-robin format.

-All 3 servers perform have the same functions, just written in different frameworks/languages.
+All 3 servers have the same functions, just written in different frameworks/languages.

-All servers communicates with one database, the MySQL.
+Each of the server communicates with database (MySQL) via varying ORM tools/frameworks.

+Spring - Hibernate

+ASP.NET - Entity Framework 6

+NodeJS Express - Prism

-All of the applications is then Dockerized.
+All of the applications are then Dockerized.

+## To Do ##
+Complete Spring Boot app
+Deploy to AWS Lambda